Andrea Turini

 Andrea Turini or Thurini (circa 1473 – 1543) was an Italian physician and writer.

-Born in Pescia in Tuscany, he became Professor of Medicine at the University of Pisa.
+Born in Pescia in Tuscany, he became a professor of medicine at the University of Pisa.
 He became a prominent physician, serving both Popes Clement VII and Paul III.
 He also was a physician for the French kings Louis XII and Francis I. He published a book on his medical practice (Opera Andreae Thurini) in 1545.
-A Portrait of a man and a dog, was attributed by Tom Virzi in 1910 to Raphael and depicting Turini.
-Andrea's brother Baldassare had been a datary in the Papal court, and was a friend of Raphael.
+Tom Virzi attributed a Portrait of a Man and a Dog, depicting Turini, to Raphael in 1910.
+Andrea's brother Baldassare had been a datary in the papal court and was a friend of Raphael.